-accordance with directions issued by the Chief Electoral Officer for the holding of a consultation (clause 6(3)).
+duplication between them and returning officers.
+They are to perform their functions in accordance with directions issued by the Chief Electoral Officer for the holding of a consultation (clause 6(3)).
 Clause 50(2) provides that the Chief Electoral Officer or a consultation officer can decide every question raised by an objection to a ballot.

-Clause 9 provides that sections 540, 543, and 546 to 549 of the Canada Elections Act apply to a consultation, with any necessary adaptations.
+Clause 9 provides that sections 540 (except subsection 540(2)), 543, and 546 to 549 of the Canada Elections Act apply to a consultation, with any necessary adaptations.
 These provisions deal with the following issues:

-- retention of election documents by the Chief Electoral Officer (section 540); - payment of claims that relate to the conduct of an election (section 543); - taxation of accounts that relate to the conduct of an election (section 546); - forms and manner of notices to the Chief Electoral Officer (section 547); - removal of notice of election (section 548); and - oaths and affidavits (section 549).
+- the retention of election documents by the Chief Electoral Officer (section 540); - the payment of claims that relate to the conduct of an election (section 543); - the taxation of accounts that relate to the conduct of an election (section 546); - forms and manner of notices to the Chief Electoral Officer (section 547); - the removal of a Notice of Election (section 548); and - oaths and affidavits (section 549).